Ty1776/reading-notes/102/class8notes.md

 - Loops offer a quick and easy way to do something repeatedly.
 - Loops repeat an action some number of times.

-### JS Statements for loops:
+### JS Statements for loops

 - for

 > loop repeats until a specified condition evaluates to false
 >>`for ([initialExpression]);`
   `[conditionExpression];`
   `[incrementExpression])`